 Balance Bike Tyre Guide

 Another important feature to consider when you are looking for the best balance bike is the type of tyre that you would prefer.
-There are several types of tyres available on balance bikes, so we thought it would be useful to prepare a the ultimate balance bike tyres guide!
+There are several types of tyres available on balance bikes, so we thought it would be useful to prepare the Ultimate Balance Bike Tyre Guide!

 Pneumatic (Air) Balance Bike Tyres